Frequently Asked Questions (FAQ)

 If your pain is caused by chronic muscular tension, yes.
-Once you learn how to do Somatic Movements correctly, a regular practice will go a long way towards resolving any muscular pain you may be experiencing, and ensuring it doesn’t return in the future.
+And a large percentage of chronic pain complaints are the result of chronic muscle tension.
+Once you learn how to do Somatic Movements correctly, regular practice of the movements will go a long way towards resolving any muscular pain you may be experiencing, and ensuring it doesn’t return in the future.
 And if you do happen to hurt yourself, you will know what to do.

 However Somatics is not magic, there is a learning curve.
 If you have a long standing complaint you will certainly need multiple lessons.
 Learning takes time and repetition.
 If you are diligent with your practice, and committed to learning, positive results are inevitable.